 |AMAK Summary of Significant Accounting Policies||Summary of Significant Accounting Policies

 The accompanying financial statements have been prepared using U.S. generally accepted accounting principles.
 The following is a summary of our significant accounting policies:

 We consider all highly-liquid investments purchased with an original maturity of three months or less to be cash equivalents.

 We evaluate the collectability of our accounts receivable and the adequacy of the allowance for doubtful accounts based upon historical experience and any specific customer financial difficulties of which the Company becomes aware.
-During the years ended December 31, 2019, 2018, and 2017, we sold our concentrates and doré pursuant to sales contracts with primarily one customer.
-No amounts have been written off for the years ended December 31, 2019, 2018, and 2017.
-In addition, we determined that an allowance for doubtful accounts was not necessary at December 31, 2019 and 2018.
+During the nine months ended September 30, 2020 and years ended December 31, 2019 and 2018, we sold our concentrates and doré pursuant to sales contracts with primarily one customer.
+No amounts have been written off for the nine months ended September 30, 2020 and the years ended December 31, 2019 and 2018.
+In addition, we determined that an allowance for doubtful accounts was not necessary at September 30, 2020 and December 31, 2019.

 The components of inventories include mill stockpiles, precious metal doré, chemicals, and mining supplies.
 Inventories are stated at the lower of weighted-average cost or market.
 Costs of mill stockpiles inventory include labor and benefits, supplies, energy, depreciation, depletion, amortization, and other necessary costs incurred with the extraction and processing of ore.
 Corporate general and administrative costs are not included in inventory costs.